oneapi-src/oneDNN/tests/benchdnn/doc/driver_conv.md

 for floating point all integers in both ranges have exact representation (that is, the absolute numbers are less than `2^size_of_mantissa`).
 Uniform distribution leads to results that are uniformly distributed and quite small.
-`f_min/f_max` keep the result in a reasonable range.
+`f_min/f_max` keep the result within a reasonable range.
 Yet another trick: not all the points are initialized with non-zero values: see `fill_{src,wei,bia,dst}` in conv/conv.cpp.

 ## Examples